Attractions

 Lease 65 Oyster Farm is 17km north along the Tasman Highway, at 444 Binalong Bay Road, St Helens (17 minutes by car).
 The Lease produces some of the best Pacific Oysters in Tasmania.
 When their sign is out visitors can buy unopened or opened oysters; and can inspect the equipment used to maintain and to harvest the oysters.
 The Lease does not have space for eat-ins, so plan to take the oysters to the beach with you for a picnic.
 Payment is only accepted by cash.

-• Food and drink - Priory Ridge Wines
+• Food and drink - Priory Ridge Estate

 Address: